freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/learn-css-colors-by-building-a-color-markers-set/step-015.md

 # --description--

-While you have three separate `marker` elements, they look like one big rectangle.
+While you have three separate marker `div` elements, they look like one big rectangle.
 You should add some space between them to make it easier to see each element.

 When the shorthand `margin` property has two values, it sets `margin-top` and `margin-bottom` to the first value, and `margin-left` and `margin-right` to the second value.